Car Insurance Fraud: Types, Penalties & What Happens If You're Caught

 Is exaggerating a car insurance claim really considered fraud?

 Yes.
 Exaggerating any part of a claim — including the value of damaged property, the severity of injuries, or the circumstances of an accident — is legally considered soft fraud.
-Even if the underlying incident was real, misrepresenting it to receive a higher payout is a form of insurance fraud and can result in claim denial, policy cancellation, and criminal charges ranging from fines to jail time depending on the amount and your state's laws.
-Surveys show many people don't realize exaggeration crosses a legal line, but insurers and prosecutors treat it seriously.
+Even if the underlying incident was real, misrepresenting it to receive a higher payout is a form of insurance fraud and can result in claim denial, policy cancellation, and criminal charges.
+Insurers and prosecutors treat exaggeration seriously regardless of whether the policyholder intended it as a "victimless" act.

 What's the difference between a mistake and insurance fraud?